tcolar/goed/Readme.md

 based on go.wde, in the works, not quite ready yet.

 You can run it using `goed --g`
-There is a builtin font (LibretaionMono) but you can specify the path to a different one in `~/.goed/config.toml`, just make sure it's monospace and TTF.
+There is a builtin font (LiberationMono) but you can specify the path to a different one in `~/.goed/config.toml`, just make sure it's monospace and TTF.
 ie: `GuiFont="/Library/Fonts/Andale Mono.ttf"`